Andrew1175/No-YouTube-Spoilers/README.md

 Chrome Download:
 TBA

 “No YouTube Spoilers” lets you browse YouTube without those annoying plot reveals in thumbnails or titles.
 It automatically blurs or hides videos containing keywords you’ve blocked.

-You can easily add or remove keywords, relieving you of spoilers for movies, TV shows, games, etc.
+USAGE:
+- Add keywords to 'Blurred Spoiler Keywords' for content you don't want spoiled.
+This will blur the video thumbnail and change the title to "SPOILER FOR: {keyword}".

-You can also add 'blocked content keywords' for any content you simply don’t want to see on YouTube.
+- Add keywords to 'Blocked Content Keywords' for content you simply don’t want to see on YouTube.
 This will completely remove the video from your feed.

 Key Features:
 - Blur and hide video titles and thumbnails containing blocked spoiler keywords.
 - Remove videos from your feed containing blocked content keywords.
 - Fully customizable keyword lists.
-- Works on both YouTube videos, shorts.
+- Works on videos, shorts, and suggested videos.
+- NO data collection.
 - Lightweight and easy to use.
-NO data collection.